baigelbytes1/baigelbytes/content/blog/marriage.md

 ## What am I looking for?

 Unislamic as it is, I think I have an advantage by not being a virgin before marriage.
-Sex for me now is less important than my life goals and by realising that I can avoid getting into impulsive relationships or rushing into a marriage purely based on the desire for physical intimacy.
+Sex for me now is less important than my life goals and by realising that, I can avoid getting into impulsive relationships or rushing into a marriage purely based on the desire for physical intimacy.

 So what am I most interested in when it comes to a potential life partner?

 A companion.
-More importantly a companion that shares my hopes dreams and aspirations and who is willing to put in the work necessary to achieve them so a companion who’s also a teammate.
+More importantly a companion that shares my hopes dreams and aspirations and who is willing to put in the work necessary to achieve them, so a companion who’s also a teammate.

 Someone who doesn’t mind getting up early six to seven days a week (although we could allocate one day a week to live like normal people) and grinding the fuck out of every minute and every hour to make something of our lives that will allow us to achieve all our dreams goals and aspirations to be able to live how we want and help our families, friends and the communities around us.